fac-23/Exam-grade-boost/report.md

 #### What problems did you encounter during deployment?

+Our `sendResetEmail` function worked instantaneously on the local server, however when deployed on Vercel the function had significant latency (up to 5 minutes) before the user received their email.
+This prompted the addition of a warning message to our user that the reset email could take time to arrive.

 ## Maintain

 #### Is it easy for someone make changes to the codebase?

+Any developer with experience in React and Next.js should find our project easy to understand and update.
+The file structure is logical, we took care in naming our variables and functions, our code has comprehensive tests for core functionality.
+Future developers should be aware our project is an MVP and built with delivery time as a main priority and so some elements of the code base may require additional context to fully understand.

 #### Could a new person quickly be onboarded to contribute?

+With a review of the model.js file, the `getServerSideProps` functions and our cypress tests a new developer would be able to start contributing.
+We have included getting started information in the READ.ME